ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/bluetooth/bluetooth.md

 1. You can give your board a secondary communication method, such as Ethernet or Wi-Fi.
 This can easily double the price of the board.

-1. The BLE device can get internet over its BLE connection to a mobile phone.
+1. The BLE device can use a gateway (which can be a mobile phone) to exchange data with the internet.
+The gateway needs to adapt the protocols used because BLE is a non-IP technology.
 This means that when the phone terminates the BLE connection, the BLE device loses its internet access.
 This doesn't require additional hardware, so it doesn't affect the price of the board.
 However, for the device to have constant internet access, it needs a phone (or BLE-enabled computer) next to it.

 In the future, routers may accept BLE connections in the same way that they currently accept Wi-Fi connections.